JulienBe/particles/README.md

 A good example of those 'built in' transitions is the text.
 When a text object switch character, I will reuse as much particles of the previous char as possible and simply reassign them a new position.

-# Tips and tricks
+## Random tidbits

 - Use patterns.
 Like in most cases, they will make your blobs of particles feel more real.
-A few examples that I use: only move in 8 directions, color based animations, no angles, same color arrays,
+A few examples that I use: only move in 8 directions, color based animations, no angles, same color arrays, same sizes

-# Gaussian

-# Animation
+- Not so random: in most cases, a gaussian distribution for your random will make it feel more realistic
+- Cheat!
+I said that I am using a 1x1 white pixel, actually that's not true.
+To give a fake 3D effect, a lot of particles will use an image with a fake 3D drawn in gray
+- Layers: sometimes, it's useful to draw over something.
+That's how the bright cracks in the blocks are made.
+It's a very bright background that will show when a block particle moves slightly